How To Identify and Report Scams on Upwork in 2026

 Unfortunately, there are bad actors who try to take advantage of internet users everywhere.
 We work around the clock to catch scammers on Upwork before they can target our customers, but scams are always evolving.
 As a result, some scams may slip through and make it to our users before we can catch them.

-Conducting business safely on Upwork
+Avoid scams by conducting business safely on Upwork

 These three steps will help you stay safe when using the Upwork platform.